Ilia1099/web_form_spotter/README.md

   return (204)
 - form field "name" is reserved after template's name, thus when searching for comparison this field is ignored
 - populate_db.py provides a cli tool for pushing into db prebuilt templates
+- for storing data tinyDB is used, initial task requirements allowed to choose this option instead of MongoDB
 - for running on local machine you need to activate venv(wfs_venv) first
 - file .env is being used for storing db_name
 - to deploy this project you need to launch docker-compose file, thus